 - 1. Selection for admission shall be achieved by oral examination on the selected major subjects.
-The oral examination and interview will be conducted in English, on February 27, 2024.
-This exam information is scheduled as of October 10.
-If the test cannot be conducted at Saga University due to the spread of the new coronavirus (COVID-19), the test will be conducted via the Internet.
-In this case, the detail of entrance examination will be noticed to the applicant by e-mail and examination ticket. - 2.
+The oral examination and interview will be conducted in English, on August 23, 2024. - 2.
 The final results of selection will be noticed to the applicant by a letter.
-It will be dispatched on March 7, 2024. - 3.
+It will be dispatched on September 10, 2024. - 3.
 A few number of students can be admitted.